Hi Friends!! I have a fun tutorial for you today!! Have you played around with the new patterned HTV vinyl (AKA iron-on) yet???

 Now you are left with a sliced out image.

-Place colored side down, cut it and then weed out the extra vinyl.
-If you need more direction here, click here to watch my video tutorial on cutting and weeding vinyl!
+Place the colored side down, cut it, and then weed out the extra vinyl.

 I like to remove the backing and press it one more time with a teflon sheet for about 20 seconds to make sure it’s nice and adhered!